huggingface/transformers/docs/source/parallelism.md

 ## DP+PP+TP+ZeRO

 One of the main features of DeepSpeed is ZeRO, which is a super-scalable extension of DP.
-It has already been discussed in :ref:`parallelism-zero-dp`.
+It has already been discussed in [ZeRO Data Parallel](#zero-data-parallel).
 Normally it's a standalone feature that doesn't require PP or TP.
 But it can be combined with PP and TP.

 When ZeRO-DP is combined with PP (and optinally TP) it typically enables only ZeRO stage 1 (optimizer sharding).